kyeshmz/kkshmz.com/content/about/_index.md

 {{< img src="/img/profile.jpg" >}}

 Hi, I am a Tokyo based design engineer / researcher born in Tokyo and raised in Texas.
-My interests are at the intersection of technological affordance and design research and how we can create that using code.
+My interests are at the intersection of design research and technological affordance, and how we can create that using code.

-I currently reside in [Yasuhi Kakehi's xlab](https://www.xlab.sfc.keio.ac.jp/) studying interaction design when it was formally taught at SFC, and also part of [Daijiro Mizuno Lab](https://www.daijirom.com/) studying the intersection of computational design and design research.
+I currently reside in [Yasuhi Kakehi's xlab](https://www.xlab.sfc.keio.ac.jp/), an acclaimed researcher and media artist, studying interaction design.
+I am also part of the [Daijiro Mizuno Lab](https://www.daijirom.com/), studying the intersection of computational design and design research.

 &nbsp;

 &nbsp;

-Previous Employment
+## Previous Employment

 - 2017 - Current &nbsp; [Rhizomatiks](https://www.rhizomatiks.com)  as a part time researcher.
 - 2015 - 2017 &nbsp; Assistant for Abacus Inc.
 - 2016.7 - 2016.9 &nbsp; Summer Intern at [Algorithimics LLC](https://www.adgo.io/) as a designer.
 - 2015 - 2016 &nbsp; [Slush Asia](tokyo.slush.org) (now Slush Tokyo) as Organizer / Production Manager
-- 2015 - 2016 &nbsp; [Junction Asia](tokyo.hackjunction.com) (now Junction Tokyo) as Organizer / Production Manager
+- 2015 - 2016 &nbsp; [Junction Asia](tokyo.hackjunction.com) (now Junction Tokyo) as Founder / Production Manager

 &nbsp;

 &nbsp;

-Education
+## Education

 - 2018 - Current &nbsp; Mizuno Daijiro Laboratory, XDesign Program, at Keio University
 - 2017 - Current &nbsp; Yasuaki Kakehi Laboratory, XDesign Program, at Keio University
 - 2015 - Current &nbsp; Enrollment into Keio University, Faculty of Policy Management.
 Major in Design.
+- 2013 - 2015 &nbsp; Enrollment and Graduation from International Christian University High School.

 &nbsp;